JimDesu/basis-lang/spec.md

 ```

 A concept prefix spends the top precedence tier (&sect;9.15) on the *concept*; the witness falls through the remaining chain.
 A witness prefix selects both at once &mdash; and this is why no composed both-at-once form exists or is needed: with the concept explicit and the witness floating, write the concept prefix; with both explicit, the witness prefix alone suffices, since no witness of `Show` can reach `GuiElement`; a witness-explicit-concept-different reading is incoherent.
 One name always suffices.

+**Operator resolution is two-stage** (&sect;3.19).
+At `a &oplus; b` with operand static types `(Ta, Tb)`: *first the overload stage* &mdash; collect the visible sanctions two-sidedly (shapes anchored at `Ta` whose other position matches `Tb`, and shapes anchored at `Tb` whose other position matches `Ta`, matching per the mapped declarations); candidates reconverging through multiple visibility paths deduplicate by declaring `(concept, method)` identity; specificity orders **concrete match &gt; {uniform-member, header-parameter} match &gt; existential-satisfaction match**, extending this section's concrete-over-variable rule; a combined concept's settlement (&sect;9.2) selects among its parents' otherwise-tied sanctions; remaining ties error, naming candidates, with the desugared method form as the remedy. *Then the witness stage*: the winning `(type, concept)` pair resolves per &sect;9.15's chain verbatim; where a witness must be named, the naming happens on the desugared form (`x :: (ChronoOrd :: before): y`) &mdash; the operator surface deliberately carries no naming position.
+Existential operands box at the call boundary as at any call &mdash; an installation site under Appendix F.12 &mdash; and annotated operands and witness variables (&sect;9.21) participate through the desugared call unchanged: the sugar adds no resolution surface.

 **The `{C::method}` command-reference form** (&sect;8.2) is a *different tool for a different job*: it names a concept-method as a **command-typed value** &mdash; for storage, partial application, and the quasi-quote surface generally &mdash; with `{Ord::compare}` producing the `compare` method from `Ord` as a value.
 It is not the dispatch-site disambiguation surface; a direct call disambiguates with the prefix forms above, and reaching for the command-reference machinery to resolve a dispatch conflates the two facilities.
 The two surfaces are deliberately presented side-by-side here: prefix forms select *at a dispatch*; the brace form *reifies a method as a value*.